 What more can we say?
 At long last, it’s time to feature one of the premier admirers of JIMBO TIMES!

 I first met Steph during a snowball fight in 2010 at a Leadership Retreat organized by the Cross Cultural Center of Pasadena City College.
-We were were happy to be friends over lunch and activities at the retreat, but when the hugs and high-fives came to an end, she and I both were on an all-out assault against each other on the snow-field.
+Over lunch and activities at the retreat we were happy to be friends, but when the hugs and high-fives came to an end, she and I both were on an all-out assault against each other on the snowfield.

 After all, it wasn’t all that long ago that Steph’s knowledge left me cold out of a job!

-The year was 2010, and a mutual friend of ours had shared with me that there was an opening for a certain position with PCC’s transfer center, for which the right candidate would be friendly, knowledgeable, and apt at sharing their knowledge with prospective students and other visitors to campus.
+The year was 2010, and a mutual friend of ours had shared with me that there was an opening for a certain position with PCC’s transfer center.
+The right candidate would be friendly, knowledgeable, and apt at sharing their knowledge with prospective students and other visitors to campus.

 For this, I can still recall the interview.
 A few days after applying online, I went into the transfer center and met with two representatives from the transfer center.
-Though I should have been on my A-game for the meeting, I decided to approach the interview rather non-nonchalantly, figuring that I could just cruise my way to the position.
-I was wrong.
+Though I should have been on my A-game for the meeting, I decided to approach the interview non-nonchalantly, figuring that I could just cruise my way to the position.
+Wrong!

-By contrast, Steph went into the interview determined to make her skills known, and though I wasn’t there, I can imagine rather well how it went: like me, Steph has a tendency to overstate herself sometimes, although not in a way that’s off-putting, but in way that’s more charming and endearing instead.
+By contrast, Steph went into the interview determined to make her skills known, and I can imagine rather well how it went: like me, Steph has a tendency to overstate herself sometimes, although not in a way that’s off-putting, but in a way that’s actually more charming and endearing.

 Can you guess why she chose ASU?!
 I’ve got a good hunch: though school in Arizona is far from home in California, it’s not that far!
 That is, if she wanted to see her family, a seven or eight hour drive was more manageable than it would have been for some of the other schools.

-Regardless of the ultimate reasoning, however, one thing is clear: Stephanie’s accomplishments as a Sun Devil throughout her two-and-a-half years at Phoenix has left no one second-guessing her decision.
-She’s worked on several journalism teams, gone to conferences across the country, and met a wide array of household-name journalists and reporters from all over the field.
+Regardless of her exact reasoning, however, one thing is clear: Stephanie’s accomplishments as a Sun Devil throughout her two-and-a-half years at Phoenix has left no one second-guessing her decision.
+She’s worked on several journalism teams, gone on to conferences across the country, and met a wide array of household-name journalists and reporters from all over the field.

-This coming December, the Associated Press Television and Radio Association is holding a two-day camp in Malibu at which a number of prominent journalists will pair up with up-and-coming reporters like Stephanie for mentoring.
-The experience will serve as another major milestone for her and a number of her colleagues.
-To find out about how you can support Steph’s trip there, she’s set set up the following page for donations.
+This coming December, the Associated Press Television and Radio Association is holding a two-day camp in Malibu where a number of prominent journalists will pair up with up-and-coming reporters like Stephanie for mentoring.
+The experience will serve as another major milestone for her and a number of her colleagues, and to find out about how you can support Steph’s trip there, she’s set set up the following page for donations.

-And of course, though Steph and I might be old rivals, I can’t help but endorse my old friend for the money!
-The truth is: ever since our wicked snowball fight in the rocky mountains with the cross-cultural retreat, I’ve seen Steph grow into a trailblazer not only for her family, but for an entire community of fellow dreamers, both in L.A., Phoenix, and beyond!
+And while Steph and I still might be old foes, I can’t help but endorse my ole friend for the money!
+The truth is: ever since our wicked snowball fight in the rocky mountains with the cross-cultural retreat, I’ve seen Steph grow into a trailblazer not only for her family, but for an entire community of fellow dreamers in L.A., Phoenix, and beyond!
 As such, it is both a pleasure and an honor to feature her on JIMBO TIMES!